AadiSrivastava05/genaihack_croma/README.md

 ---

-## steps to run the development server
+## Steps to run the development server

 This website has not been hosted yet, to run it locally follow these steps.